Role: User Research / Web UX Design / Content Strategy / Branding

 The about page features the former longtime serving head librarian to emphasize the commitment to serving the community.

 I was not able to able to reach the library director as she resigned before I finished the proposal.
-I will contact the library to see if they are interested in a site redesign.

 As for end users, the designs improved brand perception and led to a higher level of customer delight when the mockups were presented to several Calais residents.